We provide shared resources for both new as well as established CoDA groups who would like to update or enhance their meetings.*

 – Setting up a Hybrid Meeting PDF

-- Group Chat: Bringing your group together – Groups that have made a decision to implement group chat for member support report a stronger sense of fellowship and belonging.
+- Group Chat & Social Media: Bringing your group together – Groups that have made a decision to implement group chat for member support report a stronger sense of fellowship and belonging.
 Implementing a group chat provides for member support between meetings and an opportunity for enhanced fellowship among members.

 – Group Chat Features & Considerations PDF